Kristina01111000/4Einstitute/README.md

 - Need articles for resources page

-Administrator @ site is done, and forwards to me
+- Administrator @ site is done, and forwards to me
-Make a scorecard page that is hosted on this site.
-Copy the text from growing holistically Figure out how scorecard navigation on cell phone will work Make pages for different element activities
+- Make a scorecard page that is hosted on this site.
+Copy the text from growing holistically
+- Figure out how scorecard navigation on cell phone will work
+- Make pages for different element activities
-Make a page for the documentary on this site
+- Make a page for the documentary on this site
+- set up contact page now